omnateeta/Travel-Log./README.md

 # Travel-Log.
-This web site containing all about travelling website..
+This web site containing all about travelling website.